cpacilio/marvel_continuity/README.md

   - The so called Murdock files are mentioned
 - During the Civil War, Dr. Strange and Wolverine are absent.
 - AMS 529: it is set before Daredevil #93
+- New avengers 35: Wilson Fisk is considered out of the games
+- New Avengers Annual 2: happens after _World War Hulk_